jonathan-poole/qs-admin-guide/docs/system_planning/review_update_capacity_plan.md

 #### Actions

-Analyze the allocated licenses for possible re-assignment.
+1. Analyze the allocated licenses for possible re-assignment.
+2. Expand licenses to 75 Professional and 325 Analyzer.

 ### Users